ajinkyabodade/Functional-Programming-Basics/Functional Programming.md

 ## Benifits:-

-	-Reduce occurance of bugs in program
+	- Reduce occurance of bugs in program
-	-Easy to execute and debug
+	- Easy to execute and debug
-	-Allow Parallel processing
+	- Allow Parallel processing

 ## Limitations:-
 	-not easy and difficult to understand for beginner